 Música popular brasileira

 If bossa nova spoke about the life of the rich, música popular brasileira (MPB) depicted the life of the working class, representing a much larger part of the Brazilian population.
 Stylistic origins of MPB include samba, bossa nova, baião, rock, jazz, and Brazilian regional styles.
 MPB’s connection with the intellectual and student population made it known as “university music”, and the music genre had its biggest impact in the 1960s.
 A representative song for MPB is “Arrastão” interpreted by Elis Regina.
-The song belonged to Vinícius de Moraes and Edu Lobo, and Elis Regina performed it on the nationally broadcast Festival de Música Popular Brasileira in 1965.
+The song belonged to Vinícius de Moraes and Edu Lobo, and Elis Regina performed it on the nationally broadcast Festival de Música Popular Brasileira in 1965, which is basically the Brazilian version of the Eurovision song festival.
 The moment brought stardom to Regina but also marked the beginning of MPB as a successful genre appreciated by a national Brazilian audience.
 At its beginnings, MPB spoke about social injustice and governmental repression, transmitting a strong political message.

 It seems like there is no Brazilian musical genre that is not somehow related to samba.
 Pagode is a subgenre of samba and it originated in Rio de Janeiro in late 1970s.
 Pagode is associated with celebration, food, parties, and dance, and it uses a variety of instruments, such as classical guitar, banjo, cavaco, tambourine, pandeiro, tan-tan, hand-repique, repinique, and surdo.
 The genre started to develop with the advent of band Fundo de Quintal, and its differences from samba include ironic lyrics, the use of slang, and the development of cliché music eventually, which lead to the birth of a very commercial pagode music genre.
 Notable pagode artists include Clara Nunes, Jorge Aragão, Zeca Pagodinho, Mauro Diniz, and Beth Carvalho.